 Personal property: If you can pack it up and take it with you when you move, it is considered personal property.

 Pocket listing: A property that is on the market without being made public.
-The National Association of REALTORS® has recently banned this practice in the interest of fair housing.
+The National Association of Realtors® has recently banned this practice in the interest of fair housing.

-Pre-approval letter (also called a pre-qualification letter): A document from a lender that expresses tentative willingness to approve the borrower for a loan up to a certain amount.
+Pre-approval letter (also called a pre-qualification letter): A document from a lender that expresses a tentative willingness to approve the borrower for a loan up to a certain amount.

 Pre-approved: A homebuyer status that indicates the buyer’s documents have been reviewed and they have been approved for a determined amount of money for their loan.